joergschultzelutter/mpad/docs/TECHNICAL_DETAILS.md

 Additionally, all of these data files will also be refreshed whenever the program starts.
 Any in-between changes to sat/repeater/airport data will not be recognised, meaning that if e.g. new repeater data was added in between, MPAD might see this data only after a few days.
 All of these intervals can be configured, though.

 MPAD can also generate email position reports for the user.
-All associated emails that were sent by the program will get purged from MPAD's associated email account after 48 hrs.
+All associated emails that were sent by the program will get purged from MPAD's associated email account after 48 hrs (default setting).

 ## 'New' ack/rej processing